Tip of the tongue: Neurological activation in the TOT state

 It was also shown that in TOT state the activation of the parahippocampal gyrus is decreased.

 Not much is known about the exact function of these areas in the tip-of-the-tongue phenomenon.
 The areas activated during TOT may vary depending on the nature of the target word.
 For example, if the target word is a person's name, the fusiform face area will likely show activation as the rememberer processes the person's face.
 Problems like this make it difficult to determine what areas are specifically implicated in TOT states, and which are a byproduct of other cognitive functions.
 However, some inferences can be made about the roles of these structures based on theories of their functions derived from other studies of these structures, unrelated to TOT.
 It is hypothesized that the anterior cingulate cortex and the right dorsolateral prefrontal cortex operate as a circuit to detect conflict, and may perform this role in detecting the conflict between the feeling of knowing the target word and the recall failure.
 The anterior cingulate cortex is also implicated in emotion and may show activation because of the emotional response to the tip of the tongue state.
 The posterior medial parietal cortex, bilateral lateral parietal cortex, and the bilateral superior prefrontal cortex are involved in retrieval and evaluation, and therefore may play a role in the metacognitive processes involved in the tip of the tongue phenomenon such as the evaluation of one's own knowledge and the probability of retrieval.

 Influential factors

 Effects of bilingualism

 There is a significant difference in the amount of TOTs experienced by monolinguals and bilinguals.
 Bilinguals seem to report the same amount of TOTs as monolinguals for proper names but significantly more TOTs for other words.
 Specifically, when adjusted for the degree of use of the dominant and less-dominant language, bilinguals have more TOTs with the less-dominant language.
 In a task of picture-naming, bilingual speakers were slower than monolinguals, even when they could use their first and dominant language.
 This could possibly be the result of bilinguals using the words less often than monolingual speakers.

 Bilinguals also represent virtually twice as many words and additional cognitive mechanisms for activation and inactivation of languages.
 Such mechanisms introduce added processing burden that monolinguals do not face.
-In addition, even when a task seems monolingual, bilingual system is never functionally "off."
+In addition, even when a task seems monolingual, the bilingual system is never functionally "off."